-4.2.
-Simulation example 2
+4.2 Simulation example 2

-In this example, we increase both the dimensionality and the sample size to p = 3,000 and n = 2,000, such that a usual PC finds it difficult to implement the LDPE without partitioning the data, owing to the significant computational cost.
-Therefore our statistical analysis starts with a split size K = 5 and ends with K = 40.
-The true regression coefficient vector β takes strong signals of the same magnitude as those in the first example for j = 500, 1000, 1500, 2000, 2500, 3000,and adopts the same pattern for the weak signals.
-The sets S_0 and S_1 are defined as before.
-Table 5 and Figure 2 summarize the results for the average coverage probabilities using different methods and split sizes; a similar conclusion to that in Section 4.1 can be drawn.
-The IPAD method works well when the split size K is no larger than 10, but begins to lose statistical accuracy after K becomes larger, owing to the inflation issue.
-However, R-IPAD maintains good performance under different split sizes, as shown in Tables 5 and 6 and Figure 2.
-Even if the split size K = 40, with each subgroup containing only 50 samples, the coverage probability matches well with the preassigned level with a stable length of confidence intervals.
-At the same time, a significant improvement in computing speed is evident Table 7 and Figure 3 (b).
-The performance of the simultaneous confidence intervals is also similar to that in the first example, as shown in Table 8.
+In this example, we increase both the dimensionality and sample size to p = 3000 and n = 2000 such that a usual PC is difficult to implement LDPE without partitioning the data due to the huge computational cost.
+So our statistical analysis starts with split size K = 5 until K = 40.
+The true regression coefficient vector $\beta$ takes the strong signals of the same magnitude as that in the first example for j = 500, 1000, 1500, 2000, 2500, 3000, and adopts the same pattern for the weak signals.
+The sets $S_0$ and $S_1$ are defined similarly as before.
+Table 5 and Figure 2 summarize the results of average coverage probabilities by different methods and split sizes, and a similar conclusion as that in Section 4.1 can be drawn.
+The IPAD method works well when the split size K is no larger than 10 and begins to lose statistical accuracy after K gets larger, due to the inflation issue.
+But R-IPAD maintains nice performances under different split sizes in view of the corresponding results in Tables 5, 6 and Figure 2.
+Even if the split size K = 40 with each subgroup containing only 50 samples, the coverage probability matches well with the preassigned level by a stable length of confidence intervals.
+At the same time, significant improvement in computing speed can be seen from Table 7 and figure 3 (b).
+The performance of simultaneous confidence intervals is also similar to that in the first example in view of the results in Table 8.